 Coaching certifications with MIAA NFHS PCA

 Brendan Smith is the Owner and Director of A Step Ahead Incorporated (ASA).
 As Director of ASA Smith overseas all basketball operations including: summer camps boys / girls AAU teams, school vacation clinics and weekly skills classes.
-In addition to his duties at ASA, Smith has served boys’ varsity basketball coach at Boston Latin School since the 2006-07 season.
-During his tenure, Smith has lead the Wolfpack to two DCL Championships, and five tournament births.
+In addition to his duties at ASA, Smith had served boys’ varsity basketball coach at Boston Latin School since the 2006-07 season (stepped down August 2021).
+During his tenure, Smith has lead the Wolfpack to three DCL Championships, and seven tournament births.
 Smith has previously coached men’s college basketball at Mt.
 Ida College, and high school basketball at Newton North High School.
 Most recently, Smith successfully completed the requirements to become a MIAA/MSSAA certified coach.
 In 2010 Smith passed both the written and floor exams of referee school to join the referee fraternity and became a member of Board 27.
 He earned his undergraduate degree in Human Performance & Fitness at Umass Boston and received his Masters of Education degree from Cambridge College.

 George Moses, is a Director with A Step Ahead and has responsibilities for: Corporate Operations, Boys and Girls AAU (Greater Boston and South), Nike Basketball/ASA Hoops Summer Camps and Player Training and Development (Including after school, holiday and specialty clinics).
 In addition to his role with ASA, Coach Moses serves as an Assistant Dean of Students within the Boston Public School, system giving him a unique perspective that we welcome here at ASA.
 Coach Moses is following in his father’s footsteps by coaching his favorite sport, basketball, and as a Head Coach for several AAU teams, he has won tournaments but most importantly, developed player confidence, respect and responsibility, on and off the court.
 Moses thrives at mentoring and motivating young people and ASA is the perfect outlet for him to do both.
 In addition to his roles as a Director and educator, Moses is a fitness fanatic who is a Certified Group Exercise Instructor specializing in Spinning, functional training and kickboxing.
 ASA is happy to have George on board and looks forward to his contributions to enhance our product.